pbsmyth/command-line/lessons.md

 ...
 ```

-This will print out all the lines that contain the word `Paris`.
+This will print out all the lines that contain the word "Paris."
 (The `-i` flag makes the command ignore capitalization.)
 Let's use our `wc -l` command to see how many lines that is:

 ```console
 $ cat nypl_items.csv | grep -i "paris" | wc -l
 191
 ```

 Here we have asked `cat` to read `nypl_items.csv`, take the output and pipe it into the `grep -i` command, which will ignore capitalization and find all instances of the word `paris`.
 We then take the output of that `grep` command and pipe it into the word count `wc` command with the `-l` lines option.
-The pipeline returns `191` letting us know that Paris (or paris) occurs on 191 lines of our data set.
+The pipeline returns `191` letting us know that "Paris" (or "paris") occurs on 191 lines of our data set.

 ## Challenge